kianenigma/kianenigma/README.md

 <!--START_SECTION:cowsay-->
 ```
  ________________________________________
-/ Try the Moo Shu Pork.
-It is especially \
+/ You will be married within a year, and \
-\ good today.                            /
+\ divorced within two.                   /
  ----------------------------------------
         \   ^__^
          \  (oo)\_______